CueCat

-The CueCat, styled :CueCat with a leading colon, is a cat-shaped handheld barcode reader that was given away free to Internet users starting in 2000 by the now-defunct Digital Convergence Corporation (which often styled its own name as Digital:Convergence Corporation).
+The CueCat, styled :CueCat with a leading colon, is a cat-shaped handheld barcode reader designed to allow a user to open a link to an Internet URL by scanning a barcode.
+The devices were given away free to Internet users starting in 2000 by the now-defunct Digital Convergence Corporation.

 By year-end 2001, barcodes were no longer distributed for the device, and scanning with the device using its original software no longer yielded results.
-However, third-party software can decode the lightweight encryption in the device, allowing it to be used as a general-purpose wand-type barcode reader.
 The CueCat can read several common barcode types, in addition to the proprietary CUE barcodes which had been promoted by Digital Convergence.

 Description

 The CueCat was named CUE for the unique bar code which the device scanned and CAT as a wordplay on "Keystroke Automation Technology".
 It enabled a user to open a link to an Internet URL by scanning a barcode — called a "cue" by Digital Convergence — appearing in an article or catalog or on some other printed matter.
 In this way, a user could be directed to a web page containing related information without having to type in a URL.
 The company asserted that the ability of the device to direct users to a specific URL, rather than a domain name, was valuable.
 In addition, television broadcasters could use an audio tone in programs or commercials that, if a TV was connected to a computer via an audio cable, acted as a web address shortcut.

 The CueCat was connected to computers in the same way as a keystroke logger, as a "keyboard wedge", interposer, or pass-through between the keyboard PS/2 jack and the motherboard PS/2 port.
 Because of USB-PS/2 compatibility, USB-PS/2 adapters may be optionally used.
 A native USB version of the CueCat scanner hardware was also produced, but fewer of them were made before all manufacturing of the hardware was discontinued.